katemayo/js-dc-8/02-data_and_operators/readme.md

 The `.map()` method creates a new array with the results of calling a provided function on every element in this array.
 [[Source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)]

-__Note:__ `.map()` does not mutate the array it is acting upon; while it does return a new array of filtered elements, this new array must be assigned to a new letiable or returned to another function.
+__Note:__ `.map()` does not mutate the array it is acting upon; while it does return a new array of filtered elements, this new array must be assigned to a new variable or returned to another function.

 ```javascript
 let timesFive = evens.map(function (num) {